Caulfield North Has Quietly Become Melbourne’s Most Alluring Neighbourhood

 The Gangjung

-The Gangjung brings a hit of Seoul to Caulfield — bold, golden, and unapologetically good.
+The Gangjung brings a hit of Seoul to Caulfield: bold, golden, and unapologetically good.
 Here, the fried chicken arrives impossibly crisp, lacquered in soy, garlic, or fiery chilli, while bulgogi bowls, creamy rose tteokbokki, and molten corn cheese complete the picture.
-It’s bright, busy, and fun, easily turning a midweek dinner into a mini celebration.
-Bring friends, order too much, and let the sauces do the storytelling.
+It’s bright, busy, and fun, making it easy to turn a midweek dinner into a mini celebration.

 741 Glen Huntly Road, Caulfield